secretstar919/messengerx-js/README.md

 -   You can set Webhook and Image Url as None till deployment of your Chat App to get started.
 -   Once your bot is created, click on Settings and copy 'Token' value.
 -   Install npm package in your server file by running `npm i --save machaao`
--   Initialize the MessengerX SDK as show in the example below which takes in the `Token` that you copied in the above step, `environment` which is either dev or prod (default is dev) and `server` object.
+-   Initialize the MessengerX SDK as show in the example below which takes in the `Token` that you copied in the above step, and `server` object.
 Currently our SDK supports express server object and other libraries will be supported in upcoming releases:

 ```
 const MxSdk = require('machaao');